Carter-75/Paper-Trading/README.md

 # (See Environment Variables section below for what to put in it)

 # ============================================
-# OPTIONAL: TRAIN ML MODEL (Recommended)
+# ML MODEL AUTO-TRAINS ON FIRST RUN (No manual setup needed!)
 # ============================================
-# Takes 5-10 minutes, downloads historical data for 17 stocks
+# The bot will automatically train the FULL ML model on first run (5-10 min, 17 stocks)
+# Press Ctrl+C during training to train with partial data (ML stays enabled!)
+#
+# Or manually train ahead of time:
 python train_ml_model.py

 # ============================================